gpu-fftw/gpu_fftw/README.md

 - [ ] 2d API
 - [ ] Drop root permissions asap
 - [ ] Fortran API for compilers other than GNU fortran
+- [ ] support for fftw3_threads, so that octave works